eanders-ms/makekodu/README.md

 - [x] Implement compact save format.
 (Sort of done -- it's still JSON, but ids are very short)
 - [ ] Dynamic number of pages.
 Add/delete pages.
 - [ ] Move brain tile left/right.
+- [ ] Better brain editor perf on devices.
+Maybe rule tiles should be tilemap tiles and not sprites?

 ### TODO (Language - not prioritized)